Los Angeles to Newport Beach

 We walked down the curving hill to the shoreline, even going so far as to stick our toes in the icy Pacific waters before shrieking, laughing, and quickly running away.

 Having made lunch reservations at the Pelican Grill, we realized we weren’t going to make it in time given the long, uphill walk back up to the resort.
-A lady, overhearing our questions about a tram back to the resort, offered to give us a ride once she had collected her husband from Ruby’s Shake Shack.
+A lady, overhearing our questions about a tram back to the resort, offered to give us a ride once she had collected her husband from The Crystal Cove Shake Shack.

-On yet another terrace with an ocean-view, we sipped from frozen copper cups brimming with vodka and ginger beer, relieved we were spared the up-hill hike and sweat-drenched clothes.
+On yet another terrace with an ocean view, we sipped icy Moscow Mules in frozen copper cups, relieved we were spared the uphill hike and sweat-drenched clothes.

 Call me Ishmael.